Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

-Let us briefly discuss why the reduction-and-estimation framework has the above issues.
-We realize that there are two main steps in this framework.
-In the first step, the imitation gap is proved to be upper bounded by the statistical estimation error of the expert state-action distribution.
-The second step controls the estimation error via proper concentration inequalities.
-Through these two steps, the reduction-and-estimation framework suggests that if the statistical estimation error is small, the imitation gap is small.
-However, we believe this worst-case analysis could be loose for some practical tasks, as it upper bounds the multi-step decision errors in a decoupled and independent way.
-To support this claim, we conduct experiments and observe that even though the statistical estimation error is large, the imitation gap of AIL methods could be very small; see the evidence in \cref{tab:reset_cliff_horizon_estimation_error}.
-In this paper, we establish a new theoretical analysis that can explain why AIL methods can perform well even if the estimation error is large.
+Now we discuss the technical limitations of the reduction-and-estimation framework, which we will further elaborate on in \cref{subsec:key_analysis_ideas}.
+This framework consists of two main steps: (1) proving that the imitation gap is upper-bounded by the statistical estimation error of the expert state-action distribution and (2) controlling the estimation error through proper concentration inequalities.
+This framework suggests that if the statistical estimation error is small, the imitation gap is small.
+However, we believe that this worst-case analysis could be too loose for practical tasks, as it considers the multi-step decision errors in a \emph{decoupled} and \emph{independent} manner in step (1).
+To support our claim, we conducted experiments and observed that even if the statistical estimation error is large, the imitation gap of AIL methods could still be very small.
+See the evidence in \cref{tab:reset_cliff_horizon_estimation_error}.
+In this paper, we propose a new theoretical analysis that explains why AIL methods perform well even when the estimation error is large.